SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 ### Role of Microservices-Based Application

 To study system robustness under adverse conditions, a realistic application architecture is required.
-The **Google Cloud Online Boutique** demo — a cloud-native microservices application — was used as the system under test.
-It simulates an online store composed of multiple interdependent services, including frontend, product catalog, cart, checkout, and payment services.
+The **OpenTelemetry Astronomy Shop Demo** — a cloud-native microservices application — was used as the system under test.
+It simulates an online store composed of multiple interdependent services, including frontend, product catalog, cart, checkout, recommendation, and payment services.

 The purpose of this application in the environment is to: